evrythng/evrythng.js/README.md

 ## Install

 evrythng.js is distributed via NPM, Bower and the EVRYTHNG CDN.
-This ensures you manage the version of the library that your application or scripts uses.
+This ensures you can manage the version of the library that your application or scripts uses.

 ### NPM